 The Nimue platform is a set of modules to build up applications in the scientific field of motion analysis (gait analysis, sport sciences, …).
 In the vocabulary of the Netbeans IDE the modules are bundeled as a platform.

 The Nimue plaform includes implementations of a lot of mathematical algorithms for 3d analyses, graphical components for visualisation and also utilities to model the workflow of measurements and analyses.
 It is made for easy integration of measurement systems (markerbased optical-, inertial sensor based systems, …) and their specific data file formats.

-Most parts of the Nimue platform are available open source via github repositories.
-I am working on adding the links to these repositories into this documentation.
+Most parts of the Nimue platform will be made available open source again, via github repositories.
+I am working on transfering the code to github and adding the links to the repositories into this documentation.
 It is a pity, but in the current version, the Nimue platform as a whole, is no longer available as a single repository, because of the restructureing of the codebase and due to licence issues of some of the modules.
 The reason to split the code into several repositories has to do with the need to have the parts of the platform with its own version numbering.

 This is a draft version of the manual for version 2.2 of the Nimue Platform.
 It is far away from completeness.
 There are hundrets of htm-pages which must be transfered to this Wiki.
 During this process I want to update its content and this needs a lot of time.

 It gives you an overview about the main structure and features.
 You should read this document, if you are interested in developing motion analysis applications, based on the Nimue platform and if you want to learn about using specific features of your Nimue platform based motion analysis application, which are implemented as part of the platform.